 Mental health services provided in emergency departments

-based on triage status compared with 67% if all ED presentations
+based on triage status compared with 65% across all ED presentations

 Hospital emergency departments (EDs) play a role in treating mental illness.
 People seek mental health-related services in EDs for a variety of reasons, often as an initial point of contact or for after-hours care (Morphet et al. 2012).

-State and territory health authorities collect a core set of nationally comparable information on most public hospital ED presentations in their jurisdiction, which is compiled annually into the National Non-Admitted Patient Emergency Department Care Database (NNAPEDCD).
+State and territory health authorities collect a core set of nationally comparable information on most public hospital emergency department (ED) presentations in their jurisdiction, which has been compiled annually into the National Non-Admitted Patient Emergency Department Care Database (NNAPEDCD).

 Spotlight data